 Chobe National Park, Botswana

 The park covers 11,700 square kilometres across four distinct ecosystems.
-Most visitors see only the Chobe Riverfront, which is the most accessible section.
-Getting into the Linyanti or Savuti areas requires either a fly-in camp or a serious self-drive with appropriate 4WD vehicles and expedition-level preparation.
+Most visitors see only the Chobe Riverfront.
+Getting into the Linyanti or Savuti areas requires either a fly-in camp or a self-drive with proper 4WD vehicles and expedition-level preparation.

 The Chobe Riverfront

-The riverfront area runs along the Chobe River between Kasane town (the main hub) and Serondela.
-This is where the infrastructure is concentrated and where the game viewing from both vehicle and boat is exceptional in the dry season (May through October).
+The riverfront section runs along the Chobe River between Kasane town and Serondela.
+This is where the infrastructure concentrates and where game viewing from both vehicle and boat is exceptional in dry season (May through October).

 Savuti

-Savuti is a 250-km drive southwest of Kasane through the park and is a different world.
-The Savuti Marsh is fed by the Savuti Channel, which flows intermittently depending on tectonic and rainfall cycles.
-In 2008, after 28 years without water, the channel began flowing again, transforming the landscape from dry bush to seasonal wetland.
+Savuti is a 250-kilometre drive southwest of Kasane through the park and a genuinely different ecosystem.
+The Savuti Channel flows intermittently depending on tectonic and rainfall cycles.
+In 2008, after 28 years without water, it began flowing again, transforming the area from dry bush to seasonal wetland.
+The change affected animal behaviour in ways researchers are still documenting.

 Linyanti

 The Linyanti concession on the western edge of the Chobe system is private and premium.
-Wild dog sightings are considerably more reliable here than elsewhere in Botswana, and the concession system limits visitor numbers strictly, meaning you can spend a morning game drive without seeing another vehicle.
-It is priced accordingly, with most lodges in the 700-1,200 USD per person per night bracket.
+Wild dog sightings are considerably more reliable here than elsewhere in Botswana, and visitor numbers are strictly capped – a morning game drive without another vehicle in sight is a realistic expectation rather than a lucky exception.
+Most lodges here run 700 to 1,200 USD per person per night.

-Kasane is a small town at the confluence of four countries: Botswana, Namibia, Zambia, and Zimbabwe.
-Victoria Falls is 70 km east.
-The town has all basic services: fuel, ATMs, supermarkets, and a selection of guesthouses for budget travellers who want to visit the park independently.
+Kasane sits at the confluence of four countries: Botswana, Namibia, Zambia, and Zimbabwe.
+Victoria Falls is 70 kilometres east.
+The town has fuel, ATMs, supermarkets, and a selection of guesthouses for budget travellers doing the park independently.

 When to Go

 Malaria prophylaxis is necessary.
-Yellow fever vaccination may be required depending on prior travel.
-Carry sufficient cash: ATMs in Kasane are functional but remote ATMs are not always reliable.
+Yellow fever vaccination may be required depending on your travel itinerary.
+Carry cash: ATMs in Kasane work but remote ATMs are unreliable.